StablR/EURR-stablecoin-evm/doc/tokendesign.md

-# SafeNed Fiat Token
+# StablR Fiat Token

-The SafeNed Fiat Token contract is an ERC-20 compatible token.
+The StablR Fiat Token contract is an ERC-20 compatible token.
 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added.